 Still, we may see the smart spoon in stores one day -- there are already some sensor spoons for sale.
 These spoons, meant to be used in the microwave, change color as the meal heats.
 When you see that your spoon is a certain color, you'll know it's time to eat.
 One variation is specifically for babies, so that a caregiver will know if food is too hot for a baby's gums.

 Want to learn more about smart technology and smart spoons?
-Dig into the links on the next page.
+Dig into the links below.

 Related HowStuffWorks Articles

 - Cheng, Connie and Leonardo Bonanni.
 "Intelligent Spoon."
 MIT Media Lab: Counter Intelligence Group.
 (April 10, 2008) http://www.media.mit.edu/ci/projects/intelligentspoon.html